 If your family income is below a certain threshold you can apply for a government support grant to help you pay for part of the cost of going to university.

-For the 2011/12 academic year this threshold is set at £52,020 or less, this will decrease to £42,600 from 2012/13 - however, the full grant is only available to households earning less than £25,000.
+For the 2014/15 academic year this threshold is set at £42,620 or less.
+The full grant is only available to households earning less than £25,000.
 Households earning less than the threshold limit will instead be entitled to portion of the grant .

 If your son or daughter may be eligible for a grant then you should definitely apply, as they don't have to pay this money back.